The IPO Illusion: Why Public Investors Are Arriving Late

 Now?
 That’s increasingly not what’s happening.

-This Wall Street Journal headline says that Anthropic is raising another $30 billion in private funding.
-Think about that for a second.
-If a company can raise tens of billions in private markets before ever touching public markets, then what exactly is the IPO for anymore?
+I saw a Wall Street Journal headline that said Anthropic is raising another $30 billion in private funding, and it really made me stop and think.
+If a company can raise tens of billions of dollars in private markets before ever needing public investors, then what exactly is the IPO even for anymore?

 Historically, IPOs funded growth.
 Today, many IPOs are becoming liquidity events.